best-rion/Painting/README.md

-Got the idea from The Coding Train
+# Got the idea from 'The Coding Train' YouTube Channel.